Take a Journey through American History

 In 1620, a group of Puritans arrived in North America.
 They had traveled to the new land to escape religious persecution and find the freedom to practice their beliefs.
 They came from Europe aboard the ship ‘Mayflower’ and landed at present-day Plymouth.

 This group of Puritans established the Plymouth colony.
 More waves of Puritans arrived in North America and established other colonies.
-Many of these colonies expanded in size and became immensely successful.
+Many of these colonies expanded in size and became immensely successful and an important part of American history.
 The Puritans who first arrived and established colonies were later termed Pilgrim Fathers.

 The French and Indian War took place in 1754.
 In this war, British American colonies fought against the French colonies in North America.
 The war decisively shaped the future of North American – The French were defeated and their colonial influence in North America nearly came to an end.